koa-health/screen_lock_check/README.md

 There is an example app that demonstrates how the plugin can be used.

-You just need to instatiate LockScreenCheck and call the method isScreenLockEnabled.
-Providing the plugin can access the platform, this will return true or false.
+You just need to instatiate ScreenLockCheck and call the method isScreenLockEnabled.
+Providing the plugin can access the platform, this will return a Future which will resolve to true or false.